-Leases/Operating Agreements includes \$6,273,000 in pledge agreement payments from the Del Mar Thoroughbred Club (DMTC) as a result of net horse racing operations, \$1,225,000 from DMTC in direct rent payments to the DAA, plus \$2,848,000 through the various operating agreements of the Surf & Turf Recreation Facilities campus, which is composed of an RV park, driving range, miniature golf, tennis courts, swim school, volleyball centers, and a golf pro shop.
+Leases/Operating Agreements includes \$7,300,000 in pledge agreement payments from the Del Mar Thoroughbred Club (DMTC) as a result of net horse racing operations, \$1,225,000 from DMTC in direct rent payments and an additional \$400,000 in direct rent payments for the return of the Breeders Cup to Del Mar in November of 2021, plus \$1,424,000 through its various operating agreements of the Surf & Turf Recreation Facilities campus, which is composed of an RV park, driving range, miniature golf, tennis courts, swim school, volleyball centers, and a golf pro shop.

-In 2021, the DAA negotiated a three-year operating agreement with DMGC Golf Management Inc (dba Surf and Turf Recreation Club) to manage and operate the golf driving range, miniature golf course, golf training and instruction, and the RV park at the Surf & Turf Recreational Facilities campus.
-The DAA earns 20% of all gross revenues from the Golf facilities earnings.
+In 2021, the District negotiated a three-year operating agreement with DMGC Golf Management Inc (dba Surf and Turf Recreation Club) to manage and operate the golf driving range, miniature golf course, golf training and instruction, and the RV park at the Surf & Turf Recreational Facilities campus.
+The District earns 20% of all gross revenues from the Golf facilities earnings.

 For managing the RV Park, DMGC earns a 15% fee from all gross revenues generated from the RV Park and is reimbursed by the DAA for all operating expenses related to managing the RV park.
-All remaining proceeds net of operating expenses and management fees are paid to the DAA.
+All remaining proceeds net of operating expenses and management fees are paid to the District.

-State Apportionment includes \$10,500,000 in payments from CDFA for the Budget Act of 2021-Targeted Support Program for the 2021/2022 California budget year as assistance for the COVID-19 pandemic and \$880,000 in payments for Capital Project Reimbursement Funds for a grant awarded to upgrade the sewer lines at the Surf & Turf RV parking site.
+State Apportionment includes \$11,871,000 in payments from CDFA for various assistance programs for the COVID-19 pandemic and \$797,000 from CDFA from its Capital Project Reimbursement Funds to upgrade the sewer lines at the Surf & Turf RV parking site.